-The department offers a Bachelor of Science in Business Administration degree with majors in Accounting, Finance, Management, or Marketing.
-To graduate with a Business Administration degree, students must complete the college baccalaureate degree requirements, the courses listed for the Business Cores, the courses listed for their major, and must demonstrate proficiency in Microsoft Word, Excel, Powerpoint, and Access.
-Graduation requires a minimum grade point average of 2.0 overall, a minimum of 2.0 in the Cores and major courses, and no more than six hours of D in business coursework.
+The department offers a Bachelor of Science in Business Administration degree with majors in Accounting, Finance, Management, and Marketing.
+To graduate with a Business Administration degree, students must complete the university baccalaureate degree requirements, the courses listed for the Business Cores, and the courses listed for their major.
+Graduation requires a minimum grade point average of 2.0 overall, a minimum of 2.0 in the Cores and major courses, and no more than six hours of D in the Business Cores and majors courses.